- National Honor Society

 NYS Chapter: 00003265

-Students will receive official confirmation of their induction the first week of November.
+Students will receive official confirmation of their induction by October 25, 2019.

-National Honor Society members are involved in activities designed to raise funds for projects and scholarships, improve their school environment, including an obligation to tutor other Briarcliff students, and assist their local and global communities; The BHS National Honor Society sponsors two annual blood drives during the school year.
+National Honor Society members are involved in activities designed to improve their school environment, including an obligation to tutor other Briarcliff students, and assist their local and global communities; The BHS National Honor Society sponsors 1 or 2 annual blood drives during the school year.

 Scholarship: Students must have a weighted GPA of 93 (unrounded) to be eligible.
 These students will be eligible for consideration on the basis of service, leadership, and character.